arpitkekri/node-RESTfulAPI-shop/mongoDB and mongoose/README.md

 - mongoDB prevent duplicate entries by assign a unique __id__ to all document rows
 - provide CURD operations (Create, Update, Read, Delete)
 - This is not follow schema like SQL database in which we have to put same type of data in same column and its a very great thing about it
 - This is no SQL database
+- Document Oriented Database
+- Open-source, cross-platform and written in C++

+### Document oriented database
+- Stores data as a documents
+- Data stored as BSON
+- Tables = Collections and Rows = Documents

 ## Setup locally
 1. download mongoDB community version ~ 216 MB and install